 - Fill the cooler up with the coldest ice you can find (dry ice if you have access to it), you can put it in an ice bucket inside the cooler if you wish.

-- Check to make sure all fits are tight and everything is properly sealed.
+- Check to make sure all fits are tight, and everything is sealed correctly.

 - Turn on the fan, point the cup vents in whatever direction you want.

 No one likes feeling hot and sticky, even more so when you’re inside of an RV without air conditioning.
 Use these helpful tips to keep yourself cool when your air conditioning is on the fritz or when you find yourself in a sudden heat wave without a unit.
 Here’s to cool and comfortable travels no matter your destination.